Chief of Staff of the Armed Forces of the Philippines: Organization and term limit

-The AFP Chief of Staff is assisted by the Vice-Chief of Staff of the AFP (VCSAFP) and The Deputy Chief of Staff of the AFP (TDCSAFP), both holders of the rank of Lieutenant General/Vice Admiral.
-The Vice-Chief of Staff serves as the primary assistant of the AFP Chief of Staff in their operational duties, as well as in policy conceptualization and implementation matters in the AFP, and also assists the AFP Chief of Staff in their absence.
+The Chief of Staff of the AFP is assisted by the Vice-Chief of Staff of the AFP (VCSAFP) and The Deputy Chief of Staff of the AFP (TDCSAFP), both holders of the rank of lieutenant general/vice admiral.
+The Vice-Chief of Staff serves as the primary assistant of the Chief of Staff of the AFP in their operational duties, as well as in policy conceptualization and implementation matters in the AFP, and also assists the Chief of Staff of the AFP in their absence.
 The Deputy Chief of Staff (TDCS) is tasked to supervise the organizational staff, including the Joint Staff, the Special Staff, the Administrative and the Technical Staff.
-The Deputy Chief of Staff is also responsible for assisting the AFP's overall policy and strategy formations, and perform other duties assigned by the AFP Chief of Staff.
-These posts are also assisted by the Secretary Joint Staff (SJS), who serves as the executive officer for the AFP Chief of Staff, the Vice-Chief of Staff, and The Deputy Chief of Staff.
-The AFP Chief of Staff is also advised on enlisted personnel matters by the Armed Forces of the Philippines Sergeant Major (AFPSM).
+The Deputy Chief of Staff is also responsible for assisting the AFP's overall policy and strategy formations, and perform other duties assigned by the Chief of Staff of the AFP.
+These posts are also assisted by the secretary joint staff (SJS), who serves as the executive officer for the Chief of Staff, the VCS, and TDCS.
+The Chief of Staff of the AFP is also advised on enlisted personnel matters by the Armed Forces of the Philippines Sergeant Major (AFPSM).